-Those moving to the Twin Cities will find plenty to see and do in Minneapolis.
-Whether hiking, biking in the great outdoors or indulging in a bit of culture at an art gallery or theatre, the wide range of attractions in Minneapolis will suit a variety of people.
+Those moving to Minneapolis will find plenty to see and do in the Twin Cities area.
+Whether hiking or biking in the great outdoors or indulging in a bit of culture at an art gallery or theatre, the wide range of attractions in Minneapolis will suit new arrivals from all walks of life.
 Parents will be pleased to know that there are many child-friendly activities on offer in the city too.

-Here is a list of some of the most popular attractions in Minneapolis:
+Below is a list of some of the most popular attractions in Minneapolis.

 Fort Snelling State Park